dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 Well the answer is, as we already know: it allocates memory, specifically in bytes.
 The bytes part is important, because as kernel developers we're probably used to dealing with pages and page-sized things.
 If the program asks for _X_ bytes, the allocator will return an address pointing to an area of memory that is at least _X_ bytes.
 The VMM is allocating memory, but the biggest difference is that the Heap is allocating bytes, while the VMM is allocating Pages.

-If we are writing an OS, we already know that the ram can be viewed as a very long array, where the index is the memory location address.
+If we are writing an OS, we already know that RAM can be viewed as a very long array, where the index into this array is the memory address.
 The allocator is returning these indices.
-So we can already see the first detail we'll need to keep track of: keeping track of the next available address.
+So we can already see the first detail we'll need to keep track of: next available address.

 Let's start with a simple example, assume that we have an address space of 100 bytes, nothing has allocated yet, and the program makes the following consecutive `alloc()` calls: